WebizenAI/devdocs/WebizenTechStack/Webizen3.0/goDevWebizen2.5/POCOfCoreConcepts.md

-# POF of Core Concepts
+# POC of Core Concepts

 The core concepts that are sought to be demonstrated in the Webizen 2.5 version of works.